Main Content

 Changes During Travel

-Based on this risk assessment, Harvard will advise you of the risks and the recommended course of action, up to and including immediate departure from the country, and explain how to access Harvard assistance.
+Based on this risk assessment, Harvard will advise you of the risks and the recommended course of action, up to and including immediate departure from the location, and explain how to access Harvard assistance.
 Harvard may withdraw your sponsorship if you do not follow its recommendations.